RuriOSS/ce-mark/README.md

 foo(bar() :<);
 ```
 Then remove your brain.
 The only way to implement this is to use gnu extension `({ ... })`, and this is not a good idea.
 The generated code will be unreadable and un-auditable, and panic() is a dangerous side-effect, as an accuountable tail, cwte will never try that.
+And if you expect complex AST parsing, cwte might never do that.
+The more complex features means the more complex bugs, and you will get many weird bugs if you don't have enough PLT knowledge and a good test coverage.
 # ::::< Project structure:
 A cwte project should be like:
 ```